January 15 for summer or fall semester admission.

 The Au.D. is a clinical doctoral degree and prepares graduates to enter work in health care as an audiologist or related employment.
 The Ph.D. is for scholars wishing to engage in research and further knowledge and understanding of the field.
 Many Ph.D. graduates proceed to positions in academia and/or educational leadership.

-Can I apply to the graduate program if I still have a couple prerequisite courses to take?
+Can I apply to the graduate program if I still have a prerequisite courses to take?

 Yes, as long as there are just a couple classes to take.
-In these instances, if you are accepted, you will take the remainder of the prerequisites before starting the graduate program.
-If there is room in your first semester schedule, you could also take graduate courses.
-It is preferred that you have already completed all of the prerequisite courses.
+In these instances, if accepted, students will take the remainder of the prerequisites before starting the graduate program.
+If there is room in the student's first semester schedule, they could also take graduate courses.
+It is preferred that students have already completed all of the prerequisite courses.

 I am an international student, but I received my degree from an international English-speaking institution.
 Do I need to take the TOEFL?

-No. If your native language is not English but you earned a degree from an American institution or from an English-speaking school in another country, you do not need to take the TOEFL.
+No. If the student's native language is not English but they earned a degree from an institution in the U.S., or from an English-speaking school in another country, it is not required to take the TOEFL.

 Do you accept applications after the January 15 deadline?

-Unless you have an extenuating circumstance, we strictly adhere to the January 15th deadline.
+Unless applicants have an extenuating circumstance, the program strictly adheres to the January 15 deadline.

 Are the fourth-year Au.D. externships paid?

-How heavily are GRE scores and GPA weighted in the application process?
+How heavily is grade point average weighted in the admission process?

-How does the 2-campus program work?
+How does the two-campus program work?
 When and where are classes held?

 Where do students live?

-Some students reside near one campus, but others choose housing they feel is halfway between campuses or on major routes between campuses.
-Designated student parking is available on both campuses with the purchase of one parking sticker.
+Some students reside near campus in Lawrence or Kansas City, but others choose housing they feel is halfway between campuses or on major routes between campuses.
+Designated student parking is available on both campuses with the purchase of a parking permit.